nooblyjs/nooblyjs-apps-commerce/docs/plan.ecommerce.md

 Ok, its time to think really hard about this development.
 I would like you to build the eCommerce application in the @src/ecommerce folder based on the PRD @"docs/eCommerce Requirements Document.md".
 Please us the @docs/nooblyjs-core-usage-guide to leverage the noobly-services.
 Please based the application on a shopify theme.

 Ok, its time to think really hard about this development.
-I would like you to build the warehouse application in the @src/warehouse folder based on the PRD @"docs/warehouse-requirements-document.md".
+I would like you to build the warehouse management application in the @src/warehouse folder based on the PRD @"docs/warehouse-requirements-document.md".
 Please us the @docs/nooblyjs-core-usage-guide to leverage the noobly-services.
+Please create this project in the @src/warehouse folder.

 Ok, its time to think really hard about this development.
 I would like you to build the delivery application in the @src/delivery folder based on the PRD @"docs/delivery-requirements-document.md".
 Please us the @docs/nooblyjs-core-usage-guide to leverage the noobly-services.
+Please create this project in the @src/delivery folder.